vircadia/vircadia-docs-sphinx/README.md

 2. Using a command line, cd to your local repository, then the docs folder.
 3. Compile with the command `make html`.

 The HTML output will be in build\html.
-Open home.html in a browser to view docs.
+Open home.html in a browser to view the docs.

 To compile a different language you need an additional set of commands:
 - `make gettext` creates gettext files.